telexintegrations/flutter_telex_error_monitor_backend/README.md

 - Control the level of detail shown in error reports
 - Make error reporting consistent with your organization's standards

-## Integration with Flutter

-This backend is designed to work with the `flutter_telex_error_monitor` package.
-When properly configured, Flutter applications will automatically send runtime errors to this backend, which then forwards them to Telex.

 ## Flow Diagram

 ```